Banca March

 Banca March, S.A., (/mɑːk/) is a Spanish investment bank and financial services company headquartered in Palma and Madrid.

 The bank was founded in 1926 by Juan March.
 In the beginning, its sphere of influence was limited to Majorca but it eventually grew to be the leading independent bank in the Balearic Islands.
 In 1974 it initiated an expansion onto the Spanish peninsula and in 1989 it began serious operations in the Canary Islands.

 Since the beginning of the 21st century, March has continued to expand its operations in the Balearic and Canary Islands, has begun operations in the tourist destinations of Andalusia and is in the process of expanding its offices in Madrid, Barcelona, and London.
 The March family is a well known banking dynasty in Spain, sometimes mentioned alongside Europe's biggest banking families, the Rothschild and von Oppenheim dynasties.

-The bank is notorious for its solvency.
+The bank is remarked upon for its solvency.
 In 2010, March was deemed "the safest bank in Europe" by the 2010 European Union bank stress test.

 History

-Banca March was founded in Palma de Mallorca in 1926 by Juan March Ordinas.
+Banca March was founded in Palma, Mallorca in 1926 by Juan March Ordinas.

 At first, the bank's area of influence was limited to Mallorca, progressively expanding throughout the 20th century and becoming an independent bank in all of the Balearic Islands.
 The main objective was to finance a part of the business activities of its founder.

 In 1974 it began its expansion in the Iberian Peninsula and in 1989 a significant implantation began in the Canary Islands.
 In recent years, at the beginning of the 21st century, the growth of the network in the Balearic and Canary Islands has been complemented with the expansion in the areas of Andalusia and Levante, in addition to strengthening and modernizing the Madrid, Barcelona and London offices.

 During the 80's, the Marches were the largest shareholders of Banco Hispanoamericano, with 5% of the equity, and they controlled a similar stake in Banco Popular Español.
 The government of the Spanish Socialist Workers Party (PSOE) attempted a merger of both banks with the Marches as the architects of the operation.
 Luis Valls-Taberner, chairman of Popular, refused outright and aborted the merger.

 The Marches later negotiated with banker Claudio Boada his exit from Hispano and the purchase of Banco Urquijo, an operation that was closed in 1988 for a price of 56 billion pesetas (€336.57 million at the time).
 Subsequently, the Belgian financial group KBC bought Banco Urquijo from the March family for €350 million.
 The operation was closed in two phases: first in 1998 it took over 70% of the stake and in 2004, it bought the rest.